Key Points

 What Is WPA2-PSK?

-WPA2-PSK is a Wi-Fi Protected Access 2 – Pre-Shared Key, a security protocol designed to secure wireless networks through advanced encryption standards.
-At its core, the PSK in WPA2-PSK refers to a pre-shared key, or password, used for the initial authentication between devices and the network access point.
-This pre-shared key serves as the foundation upon which a secure connection is established, safeguarding data as it travels across the wireless network.
+WPA2-PSK (Wi-Fi Protected Access 2 – Pre-Shared Key) is a security protocol designed to secure wireless networks through advanced encryption standards.
+The PSK in WPA2-PSK refers to a pre-shared key, or password, used for the initial authentication between devices and the network access point.
+This pre-shared key is the foundation upon which a secure connection is established, safeguarding data as it travels across the wireless network.

 How Does WPA2-PSK Work?